 6) I will not accept ANY remote operation activities.
 Transceiver, antennas AND operators must ALL be in the same QTH.

 RSGB Bureau Charges for NON members:

 Remember!
-Delays in transfering logs and QSL images for the QSL work will reflect badly on MY reputation!
+Delays in transferring logs and QSL images for the QSL work will reflect badly on MY reputation!
 This will not be accepted!

-I use Broadband ADSL internet, so all ADIF files and QSL card images can be transferred easily and quickly by my usual email address.
+I use Broadband high speed internet, so all ADIF files and QSL card images can be transferred easily and quickly by my usual email address.

 If your DX activity falls in one of these categories: DXpedition, Holiday Stations, IOTA Stations and Rare DXCC.

 Then you may qualify for sponsorship, you are welcome to email me.